LordOfTheThunder/ForterSolution/README.md

 GET request example:
 `localhost:8080/api/v1/cryptocurrencies?op=compareToPast&currencies=BTC,ETH,DOGE&pastDate=2022-01-01`

-Since I only spent a limited time on the exercise, there are some thing I did not implement, although I could have given more time.

 ### Efficiency

 In terms of efficient implementation - I only did it as efficient as I could using the existing API on CryptoCompare.
 I did not do any in-memory caching (or some other solution like Redis).